-Cystoscopy is a procedure to look in to the bladder with a small telescope through the urethra (the tube you pass urine through).
+A cystoscopy is a procedure to look in to the bladder by passing a small telescope through the urethra (the tube you pass urine through).

 WHY IS CYSTOSCOPY REQUIRED?

-Cystoscopy is performed to investigate problems with the bladder and the urethra.
-Common reasons for a cystoscopy include bleeding in the urine, recurrent urinary infections, and urinary symptoms such as frequency, urgency and difficulty voiding.
+Cystoscopy is performed to investigate and treat a range of problems with the bladder and the urethra.
+Common reasons for a cystoscopy include:

-If you have had a ureteric stent, a cystoscopy is performed to remove the stent.
+- If you have a ureteric stent, a cystoscopy is performed to remove the stent.

-A flexible cystoscopy is usually performed with a local anaesthetic.
+A flexible cystoscopy can be performed in our offices in Brisbane City, or in a hospital.
+It is usually performed while you are awake.
 The procedure usually only takes a few minutes.

 Once the telescope is in the bladder, we fill the bladder with sterile water and inspect the bladder.

-If required we can take small biopsies, remove a ureteric stent, or inject the bladder with botox while the telescope is in the bladder.
+If required we can remove a ureteric stent, or inject the bladder with botox while the telescope is in the bladder.

-A rigid cystoscopy is usually performed under general anaesthetic (completely asleep), but spinal anaesthetic (numb from the waist down) can be used instead.
+A rigid cystoscopy is usually performed under general or spinal anaesthetic.

-We pass a small rigid telescope through the urethra into the bladder.
+We pass a telescope through the urethra into the bladder.
 Once the telescope is in the bladder, we fill the bladder with sterile water and inspect the bladder.

 WHAT IS THE RECOVERY AFTER CYSTOSCOPY?

-Some mild burning and stinging when passing urine is common for a day or two after cystoscopy.
-You may notice some bleeding in the urine for a day or two after the procedure.
+- Mild burning and stinging when passing urine is common for a day or two after cystoscopy.

-Pain relief usually isn’t required after cystoscopy.
-If you do need any pain relief, paracetamol and/or ibuprofen on an as needed basis should be enough.
-A urinary alkaliniser such as Ural may help relieve burning and stinging when passing urine.
+- Pain relief usually isn’t required after cystoscopy.
+If you do need pain relief, over the counter pain relief (eg. Paracetamol, Ibuprofen) should be enough.
+A urinary alkaliniser (eg. Ural) may help relieve burning and stinging when passing urine.

-If you have had a general or spinal anaesthetic or sedation you will not be able to drive for 24 hours after the procedure.
+- If you have sedation or a general or spinal anaesthetic you will not be able to drive for 24 hours after the procedure.